Golden Triangle Logistics Park CGI

 | Office and welfare frontage | Two-storey office block, glazing, staff entry, cycle store |

-For warehouse typology background, see the UK warehouse typologies guide.
+For the high-specification warehouse benchmarks each UK typology is judged against, see the UK warehouse typologies guide.

 Build-to-suit logistics CGI sits inside StratumCGI's broader warehouse and logistics portfolio.
 The case studies below show the visual proof StratumCGI has delivered for big-box logistics, cold-chain, and last-mile schemes, anonymised where the occupier brief required confidentiality.